 Best booking window and the monsoon morning rule

 Gulf monsoon (October to December) brings rough afternoon seas.
 Morning sailings (09:30, 10:30) cancel less than 5 percent of the time.
 The 15:00 afternoon Lomprayah cancels 10 to 20 percent in November storms.
 Book the morning ferry online when traveling in monsoon or in Full Moon weeks.
+To carry on south, see the ferry between Koh Samui and Koh Phangan and the return run, the ferry between Koh Phangan and Koh Samui.

 Frequently asked questions about Koh Tao to Koh Phangan